fereshtehsdz/website-post-test/practicing-an-architecture-of-incompleteness.md

 <br><br>

-## *"An account of an experimental architectural studio in Tehran's southern neighborhoods, where students learn to suspend their instinct to "fix" and instead observe what already exists: fragment-walls, scorched surfaces, Iranit panels, drug dealers' escape routes, and a grandmotherly economy that wastes nothing.
-The essay argues that incompleteness (nakameli) is not a flaw but a resource—and that architecture's role might be to work alongside it, not erase it."*
+## *An account of an experimental architectural studio in Tehran's southern neighborhoods, where students learn to suspend their instinct to "fix" and instead observe what already exists: fragment-walls, scorched surfaces, Iranit panels, drug dealers' escape routes, and a grandmotherly economy that wastes nothing.
+The essay argues that incompleteness (nakameli) is not a flaw but a resource—and that architecture's role might be to work alongside it, not erase it.*

 <br><br>